kaltura/platform-install-packages/doc/kaltura-packages-faq.md

 ### Changing Apache configurations post install.

 Sometimes, you may want to change deployment settings post installation, for example: replacing the domain, port or protocol, or changing the system to use SSL or stop using SSL.
-You can run `/opt/kaltura/bin/kaltura-front-config.sh` as many times as you'd like with different values.
+You can run `/opt/kaltura/bin/kaltura-front-config.sh` [for RPM] or `dpkg-reconfigure kaltura-front` [for Deb] as many times as you'd like with different values.
 The script will re-configure the system accordingly.
 For instance, you may want to change the service URL, port or protocol.

 #### For RPM packages: